izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Tutorials/RemoteCompilation.md

    when prompted.
 4. Click on the `Agents` link from the `Server` menu and make sure the agent has registered with the server correctly.
   It should have automatically been added to the correct pool for its current platform.
+5. Right-click on the agent and select enable.
+This will validate that you trust the agent, and will allow it to take on work.
-5. Configure UnrealBuildTool to use your remote worker.
+6. Configure UnrealBuildTool to use your remote worker.